protos50/Neural-Network-Visualizer/README.md

 # 🧠 Neural Sine Learner

 An interactive neural network visualizer learning the sine function in real-time.
 Built from scratch with no external ML libraries.
+Watch how a feedforward neural network progressively learns to approximate the sine wave through gradient descent and backpropagation.

+> 🤖 **Note on Development:** This project was designed and programmed with the assistance of Artificial Intelligence.
+It serves as a dual example: on one hand, it teaches the fundamentals of neural networks (forward propagation, backpropagation, gradient descent), and on the other, it demonstrates how modern generative AI can accelerate and enhance software development.

 <p align="center">
   <img src="preview.png" alt="Neural Sine Learner Preview" width="800"/>